monolyth-php/reroute/README.md

 Redirecting
 -----------

 The same goes for redirects.
-Use the Router::goto method:
+Use the Router::redirect method:

     <?php

     // Redirect to home needed...
-    $router->goto('home');
+    $router->redirect('home');

 The goto method is a pretty dumb redirector; it issues a 302 header and halts your script.
 For more advanced handling, you might want to throw a custom exception and handle the redirect in a catch block, as described below.

-For convenience, the router also offers a moveto method which does the same, only with a 301 header (permanent redirect) instead.
+For convenience, the router also offers a move method which does the same, only with a 301 header (permanent redirect) instead.

 Both goto and moveto accept optional arguments a state might need ($id, $name,